Hindu Shahis: Coins

-The Hindu Shahis issued silver coinage which underwent wide circulation from nearby Sindh to northeastern Europe.
+The Hindu Shahis issued silver jital coinage which underwent wide circulation from nearby Sindh to northeastern Europe.
 They were first "discovered" by James Tod, a British orientalist in 1822.
-Coins exhibit progressive debasement with time, with a regular decrease of silver content, allowing for the sequencing of the coinage.
+These coins exhibit progressive debasement with time, with a regular decrease of silver content, allowing for the sequencing of the coinage.
 Early issues do not mention personal names but only generic titles, thereby not matching with the names found from literature.
 The characteristic motif of a horseman on the reverse with a bull on the obverse goes back to the Indo-Scythian ruler Azes I.